keptn/lifecycle-toolkit/docs/content/en/contribute/general/technologies/_index.md

 ---
-title: Technologies to get familiar
+title: Technologies and concepts you should know
 description: Technologies to get familiar before working with Keptn
 weight: 100
 ---

-### Related Technologies

 You should understand some related technologies to effectively use and contribute to Keptn.